Scar Tissue Treatment & Management Tips

 Topical solutions – Depending on the severity of the scar, it may respond positively to a topical solution.
 This is a viable option for many people who have minor scarring.

 Laser therapy – Laser therapy is less invasive than surgery, however, it requires multiple laser treatment sessions over a period of time.

-Surgery – It might sound unusual to have surgery to remove the effects of a previous surgery, but scar tissue on the skin could be reduced or eliminated through a cosmetic procedure.
-This is a more common choice among people who have suffered severe burns or intense accidents.
-Of course, with any surgery, there is a risk for additional scarring so you should always consult with a trusted healthcare provider before proceeding with this option.
+Surgery – It might sound unusual to have scar revision surgery to remove the effects of a previous surgery, but scar tissue on the skin could be reduced or eliminated through a cosmetic procedure.
+Scar tissue removal is a more common choice among people who have suffered severe burns or intense accidents.
+Of course, with any surgical procedure, there is a risk for additional scar formation.
+You should always consult with a trusted healthcare provider before proceeding with scar tissue removal surgery.

 Compression – Compression wraps (found at any drug store) can help decrease the inflammation around the affected tissues, while also reducing pain.
 Again, you should be sure to consult with your healthcare provider before applying any kind of pressure to the affected area so you don’t cause any additional irritation.
-Other types of therapeutic compression include prescriptive garments with symmetrical pressure, such as for a deep burn, or compression to assist circulation around a healing wound bed.
+Other types of therapeutic compression include prescriptive garments with symmetrical pressure.
+This can be used for a deep burn, or as compression to assist circulation around a healing wound bed.

 Can you massage away scar tissue?

-Using massage techniques on scar tissue will be most effective in the first 2 years, while the scar is still forming.
+Using scar massage techniques will be most effective in the first 2 years, while the scar is still forming.
 During this timeframe, you may notice significant benefits to massaging scar tissue, including: